• Skip to primary navigation

 Jump to Recipe Print Recipe

-bowl of black bean soup garnished with cilantro and avocado.
+bowl of vegetarian black bean soup garnished with cilantro and avocado.

 Jump to:

-• ⭐️ Why This Soup Is The Best
+• ⭐️ Why This Black Bean Soup is the Best

 • 🍅 Ingredient Notes